allbyai/ToRoLaMa/README.md

 ## Deployment

-Torus GPT can be easy to deploy using Fastchat.
+TorusGPT can be easily deployed using Fastchat.

 Step 1: Install fastchat
 ```